Eden Shamir

-Eden Shamir (עדן שמיר; born 25 June 1995) is an Israeli professional footballer who plays as a midfielder for Israeli Premier League club Hapoel Be'er Sheva.
+Eden Shamir (עדן שמיר; born 25 June 1995) is an Israeli professional footballer who plays as a midfielder for Israeli Premier League club Bnei Sakhnin and the Israel national team.

 Early life

 Shamir was born in Kiryat Motzkin, Israel.

 Career

 Hapoel Be'er Sheva

 On 19 June 2019, Shamir concluded at Hapoel Be'er Sheva for four years.
 On 11 July, Shamir made his debut in Hapoel Be'er Sheva uniforms in a 1–1 draw against Laçi as part of the UEFA Europa League at Laçi Stadium.
 On 25 August, Shamir made his debut in the Israeli Premier League in a 0–0 draw against the Beitar Jerusalem at Teddy Stadium.
 On 5 October, Shamir scored his first goal in the Israeli Premier League in a 3–0 victory over Hapoel Haifa at Sammy Ofer Stadium.

 Standard Liège

 In January 2020, Shamir joined Belgian club Standard Liège on a 1.8 million euro transfer fee, signing a 3.5 year contract.